 The “recalls” add to the volume of calls crowding all of the calls out of the queue.
 Call the contact number every 4-5 hours if possible, however, after one call is made that you are OK it will be relayed to others calling the line.

-Make a determination if you are able to remain in your home or if you just walk out, gather as much information as you can.
+Determine if you can remain in your home or if you just walk out, gather as much information as you can.
 If the house is structurally sound it will be safe to stay.

 It is safest to eliminate the worry, it will be a hassle after the utilities return because your supplier will have to check out the systems but it is the safest action to take.
-Standing water and an electrical short to ground to not complement one another.
+Standing water and an electrical short to the ground do not complement one another.

 Water, check your supply, we need a minimum of 1/2 gallon per person per day if that much water is not on hand begin conserving immediately.

 Check the food in your freezer, part of the emergency plan should have included freezing water in your freezer.
 In many ways, this event can be defined as a freezer power outage as well.

 Using containers holding milk or juices fill them with tap water, place them in your freezer and leave them there.

 They will help keep the frozen foods cold for a longer period when the ice melts the water is drinkable.

 Container made for this purpose are readily available, mine are 1 gallon each, approximately 1-foot square and 2 inches thick, laid under all of the food they work well.

 Do not open the freezer door until you positively have to, if the temperature goes below 40 degrees and the food begins to thaw, the usable life of the food decreases.